Auros/Cherry/README.md

   * `%map.uploader.name%`: The name of the person who uploaded the map
   * `%map.name%`: The name of the map

-  You can easily add your own formats by editing the config file at `Beat Saber/UserData/Cherry.json`.
+  You can add your own formats by editing the config file at `Beat Saber/UserData/Cherry.json`.
 In the "RequestMessageTemplates" field, add a new line with your desired template type.

+  (Make sure its valid JSON if you dont want to nuke your entire config haha)